Trump calls for changes to libel laws in attack on New York Times

 Under British law, the burden of proof is on the defendant to prove that a statement was true.

-In America, the burden is on the plaintiff, the result of the landmark 1964 Supreme Court case "New York Times vs. Sullivan," which required public figures who are suing news organizations for libel to to prove that false information was published knowingly and with malicious intent.
+In America, the burden is on the plaintiff, the result of the landmark 1964 Supreme Court case "New York Times vs. Sullivan," which required public figures who are suing news organizations for libel to prove that false information was published knowingly and with malicious intent.

 Trump's comments last year unsettled much of the news media, and journalists were similarly irritated by his tweet on Thursday.